-The relative value of master limited partnerships (MLPs) is often compared to other yield vehicles, such as corporate bonds.
+The relative value of master limited partnerships (MLPs) is often compared to other yield vehicles, like corporate bonds.
 This is because MLPs pay out a quarterly distribution, and one of the main investment points of MLPs is the income generated from owning them.
-The Alerian MLP Index, a capitalization-weighted composite of 50 energy master limited partnerships, was trading 198 basis points (or 1.98%) wide of the BofAML (Bank of America Merrill Lynch) BBB corporate credit index on August 9.
-This index represents the universe of bonds that are rated BBB.
-The spread between the two widened 8 basis points from the end of July, when it was at 190 basis points, which slightly increases the disparity between the two and makes favoring MLPs over debt more attractive.
+The Alerian MLP Index, a capitalization-weighted composite of 50 energy master limited partnerships, was trading 213 basis points (or 2.13%) wide of the BofAML BBB corporate credit index on December 6 (an index meant to represent the universe of bonds that are rated BBB).
+The spread between the two widened approximately 50 basis points from the beginning of July, when it was at 160 basis points.
+This slightly increases the disparity between the two and makes favoring MLPs over debt more attractive.

-Note that there’s an ETF that tracks the Alerian MLP Index, called the Alerian MLP ETF (AMLP).
-The chart above shows the historic yields of the two indices.
-Plus, as you can see in the following chart, the difference in yields between MLPs and corporate credit is significantly wider than the ten-year average spread.
+Note that there’s an ETF that tracks the Alerian MLP Index called the Alerian MLP ETF (AMLP).
+The top chart shows the historic yields of the two indices.
+Also, as the below chart shows, the difference in yields between MLPs and corporate credit is significantly wider than the ten-year average spread.

-In this type of environment, MLPs such as Kinder Morgan Energy Partners (KMP), Enterprise Products Partners (EPD), Targa Resources (NGLS), and MarkWest Energy (MWE), or a fund such as the Alerian MLP ETF (AMLP) could be more attractive than corporate credit, and these investments still provide current income through distributions.
+If you believe rates will eventually rise again, MLPs like the Kinder Morgan Energy Partners (KMP), Enterprise Products Partners (EPD), Targa Resources (NGLS), and MarkWest Energy (MWE) or a fund like the Alerian MLP ETF (AMLP) could be more attractive than corporate credit, and these investments still provide current income through distributions.